run-house/runhouse/README.md

 * 🦺 **Best-practice utilities**: PII obfuscation, content moderation, data augmentation

-## 🛋️ Sharing and Versioning with Runhouse Den
+## 🛋️ Infra Monitoring, Resource Sharing and Versioning with Runhouse Den

-You can unlock unique accessibility and sharing features with [Runhouse Den](https://www.run.house/dashboard), a complimentary product to this repo.
+You can unlock unique accessibility and sharing features with [Runhouse Den](https://www.run.house/dashboard), a complementary product to this repo.

+After you've sent a function or class to remote compute, Runhouse allows you to persist and share it as a service, turning otherwise redundant AI activities into common modular components across your team or company.
+* This makes the shared resource observable.
+With Den, you can see how often a resource was called (and by whom), and what was the GPU utilization of the box it was on.
+* This improves cost - think 10 ML pipelines and researchers calling the same shared preprocessing, training, evaluation, or batch inference service, rather than each allocating their own compute resources
+* This improves velocity and reproducibility.
+Avoid deploying slightly differing code per pipeline, and deploy the results of an improved method to everyone once published.

-Log in from anywhere to save, share, and load resources:
+Log in from anywhere to save, share, and load resources and observe usage, logs, and compute utilization on a single pane of glass:
 ```shell
 runhouse login
 ```